 Hair Antennae: Oki, as part of her cockroach theme.
 They even move while she's detecting movements around her.

 Hammerspace: Kabutomushi hides her Kabuto Horn halberd folded in half under her shirt, but it's still far too big for it to make much sense.
 Then there's Geji who hits Oki with a heavy filled sock that she was still wearing on the previous page.
+And also Sasori, who hides a scorpion tail larger than herself under her coat.
+Hanakamakiri often pulls her scythes from out of nowhere, too.

-Hard Work Hardly Works: Having fought alone in wars during her whole life, Dinoponera expected to find a kindred spirit in Alice, but becomes enraged upon finding out she only recently became an assassin and yet mastered her ability in a couple of weeks.
+Hard Work Hardly Works: Having fought alone in wars during her whole life, Dinoponera expected to find a kindred spirit in Alice, but becomes enraged upon finding out she only recently became an assassin and mastered her ability in a couple of weeks.

 Despite her best efforts to defeat Alice, Dinoponera still gets tangled up and forced to stab her own leg.